maep-tools/maep-backend/readme.md

 ### MAEP Backend System
 Our backend system was build using Laravel.
 Laravel is a web application framework with expressive, elegant syntax.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects.
+You need to config the .env file that contains the environment variables of the configurations of the system (Databases, email, queue configuration)

+It´s important to know the installation process of a Laravel app.

 ### Deployment
 If you need to deploy this please check this documentation. https://laravel.com/docs/5.5/deployment